 Less hassle at a lower cost

 1. Think about who you’re targeting and tailor your offering.
-We conducted research into why people choose to holiday in the UK, and found factors such as life-stage and responsibility affect the decision:
+Factors such as life-stage and responsibility affect the decision:

 - Families with young children: Simply loading up the car may be more desirable than tackling busy airports for parents with young kids.
-Businesses can capitalise on this.
-For example, Hotel Tresanton in Cornwall declares its love for children on its website.
-As well as a playroom, children’s garden and cinema, it provides baby-listening, babysitting and children’s tea.
-During the school holidays, the hotel arranges a children’s club with art and craft activities in the playroom or games on the beach.
+Businesses can capitalise on this with playrooms, children’s garden areas and cinemas.
 Of course, hotels must balance the benefit of providing such services with the risk of deterring visitors without children, who may prefer an adult-only stay.

-- Dog owners: Staycations are popular with people who want to bring pets on holiday, especially dogs.
-This is partly as they see them as part of the family, and also to avoid boarding fees.
-Recognising this trend, some clued-up hotels are welcoming pets with open arms, providing dog-friendly rooms.
-Among them is Whatley Manor Hotel & Spa in Wiltshire, which provides a luxury dog basket, food, treats and a toy for guests’ canine companions.
+- Dog owners: Staycations are popular with people who want to bring their dogs on their family holiday.
+Recognising this trend, clued-up hotels are welcoming pets with open arms, providing canine friendly rooms and even luxury dog baskets, food, treats and toys for guests’ canine companions.

-- Younger guests: According to our research, 18-24 year-olds are the most likely age group to opt to holiday in the UK on the basis of cost.
+- Younger guests: younger consumers are probably the most likely age group to opt to holiday in the UK on the basis of cost.
 Try buy one, get one free deals, listing on discount websites, offering cheaper types of accommodation, such as glamping, or discounts targeted specifically at locals.
-For example, Hotel Pelirocco in Brighton offers residents in some local postcodes 10% off the price of their room for stays during Sunday-Thursdays.

-2. Promote local suppliers, experiences and events such as good and motoring festivals.
-Staycationers are often keen to absorb themselves in the local area and its customs.
-According to our 2018 Hotel Confidence Report, 72% of consumers would be impressed if a hotel promoted that it uses and supports local suppliers.
+2. Promote local suppliers, experiences and events such as food and motoring festivals.
+After all, staycationers are often keen to absorb themselves in the local area and its customs and may like to see their hotel support local suppliers.

 4. Make it easy to get there.
-Our research also showed that many holidaymakers stay in the UK to avoid the hassle of travelling abroad, so do what you can to keep their trip hassle-free.
-If you don’t have sufficient parking on-site, ensure you clearly sign-post an alternative nearby.
+Some holidaymakers stay in the UK to avoid the hassle of travelling abroad, so do what you can to keep their trip hassle-free.
+If you don’t have sufficient parking on-site, ensure you clearly signpost an alternative nearby.
 And consider offering a shuttle service to local railway or coach stations to help guests arriving by public transport.